-So it was discouraging (to say the least) to discover that some of my favorite blues and greens, as well as a number of other colors, were fugitve.
+So it was discouraging to discover some of my favorite blues and greens, as well as a number of other colors, were fugitive.
 They faded over time, even in the best conditions.

 How permanent were all those portraits I’d created?
 Would I start hearing from clients about disappearing portraits?
 It still gives me a twinge of concern thinking those thoughts!

 So I went through my pencils, and sorted out all the fugitive colors.
 The pile of safe colors was almost the same size as the pile of fugitive colors, but I confess I erred on the side of caution.
 I threw out everything rated III, IV, or V.

 I still use the other colors and I still love the way they go onto paper and the effects I can get.
 But I miss colors like Sky Blue Light, Light Cerulean Blue, and Limepeel.